writethedocs/www/docs/conf/cincinnati/2018/news/welcome.rst

 Conclusion
 ----------

-We hope you will join us in Cincinnati for the first Write the Docs Cincinnati + Open Help conference.
+We hope you will join us in Cincinnati for the first `Write the Docs Cincinnati + Open Help conference <http://www.writethedocs.org/conf/cincinnati/2018/>`_.
 Be a part of the exciting first year of what we hope will become an annual event!